lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

 moving/rotating/scaling.
 In other words, the direction of influence is from parent to child and not child to parent.

-In general when using the :kbd:`ctrl-P` or [3D View Editor Header > Object Menu > Parent Menu] entires to parent objects, the *Child Objects* can only have one *Parent Object*.
+In general when using the :kbd:`Ctrl-P` or [3D View Editor Header > Object Menu > Parent Menu] entires to parent objects, the *Child Objects* can only have one *Parent Object*.
 If a *Child Object* already has a *Parent Object* and you give it another parent then Blender will automatically remove the previous parent relationship.